Extending edge colorings of distance-3 matchings in the Cartesian product of graphs: Admissible edge-colorings of the Cartesian product of bipartite graphs

 \begin{lemma} Let $k$ be an integer with $k \geq 2$, and let each $G_i$ (for $i \in \{1, \dots, k\}$) be a Class 1 graph.
 By adding extra vertices and edges to each graph $G_i$, we can make them $\Delta(G_i)$-regular while preserving their Class 1 property and ensuring that if the distance between any two edges in the Cartesian product of the original graphs $G_i$ is at least 3, then the same holds in the Cartesian product of the regularized version as well. \end{lemma}

-\begin{proof} In the proof, we will show that a single factor can be made regular.
+\begin{proof} It suffices to show that a single factor can be made regular.
 This procedure can then be applied individually to each factor, thereby proving the statement.

 We describe a possible procedure for adding these extra vertices and edges to a graph $H$.
 Starting with $H$, whenever a vertex has a degree less than $\Delta(H)$, we duplicate the entire graph and connect each such vertex to its counterpart in the copy.
-Duplicating $H$ ensures that any vertex of degree less than $\Delta(H)$ gains exactly one new neighbor, increasing its degree without exceeding $\Delta(H)$.
+This ensures that any vertex of degree less than $\Delta(H)$ gains exactly one new neighbor, increasing its degree without exceeding $\Delta(H)$.
 This operation increases the minimum degree without raising the chromatic index.
 We repeat this process until the graph becomes regular.
+(The minimum degree increases in every step and the maximum degree is unchanged, so the process stops in $\Delta(H)-\delta(H)$ steps.)

-It is clear that the graph remains Class 1 at every step, since we can color both copies identically.
-Furthermore, since new edges are only added between vertices whose degrees are still below $\Delta(H)$, we can assign proper colors to these new edges without increasing the total number of colors used.
+We claim that the graph remains Class 1 at every step. $H$ has a $\Delta(H)$-edge-coloring and we can color both copies identically.
+Furthermore, new edges are only added between vertices whose degrees are still below $\Delta(H)$, so at each such vertex there is an unused color.
+We can assign these unused colors to these new edges without increasing the total number of colors used.